Beauty and Power

 When I hear "spiritual power," I think of the feeling of being connected, centered, and open-hearted.
 I think of an overflowing sense of well-being.

 In this sense of "spiritual power," I'd say Kalsang is exactly right.
-So many folks are struggling with anxiety, with fear, with keeping a basic sense of okayness.
-We need spiritual power.
+Many folks are struggling with anxiety, with fear, with keeping a basic sense of okayness.
+We need to connect with what roots us.

-In my experience, spiritual power doesn't really come from anywhere outside of ourselves.
-Yet, some things outside of ourselves (a song, a painting, the sun, the rain, a friend) can evoke the feeling of connection and well-being within us.
+In my experience, power doesn't really come from anywhere outside of ourselves.
+Yet, some things outside of ourselves (a song, a painting, the sun, the rain, a friend) can evoke the feeling of connection, well-being, and personal power within us.

 Most of the paintings in Kalsang's shop are in the thangka style from Tibetan Buddhism, but some are with a modern aspect.